FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Speaking of carp, don’t miss my in-depth article on fly fishing for suckers.
 They’re a fun species to target!

-Remember this: you have to make the most of a carp sighting, because you’ll likely only get a few chances to present your fly to the fish before it inevitably spooks.
-This isn’t a foreign concept—the same generally holds true for trout as well.
+Remember this: you have to make the most of a carp sighting, because you’ll likely only get one or two chances to present your fly to the fish before it inevitably spooks.
+Occasionally you’ll get several shots at an individual fish, but this isn’t the norm.

 When you observe carp from a bridge, for example, they seem big, slow, and aloof.
 I can assure you, however, that this isn’t the case.
 They’re highly alert, and can bolt nearly as quickly as a trout.